livepeer/docs/docs/source/getting_started.rst

   $ livepeer_cli

 Livepeer CLI will print out your account address, ETH balance, Livepeer token balance, and more info.
-Take note of the ETH Account that is printed out, and copy this to your clipboard so that you can use it to play your video later.::
+Take note of the ETH Account address that is printed out, and copy this to your clipboard so that you can use it to play your video later.::